-- 4.1 The Code of Conduct applies equally to all Board members including the Chair of the Board. - 4.2 Nothing in this Code prevents the Chair or Presiding Officer of any meeting of the Board or committee of the Board from exercising their power pursuant to s.
+- 4.2 Each year, the Board shall appoint two trustees to serve as alternate trustees to be used when the circumstances warrant that one or both trustees are needed in place of the Chair and/or Vice-Chair of the Board to carry out any of the duties required under this Code of Conduct. - 4.3 In no circumstance shall the trustee(s) who brought the complaint of a breach of the Code of Conduct or the trustee who is alleged to have breached the Code be involved in the management or administration of the review of the complaint. - 4.4 Nothing in this Code prevents the Chair or Presiding Officer of any meeting of the Board or committee of the Board from exercising their power pursuant to s.
 207(3) of the Education Act to expel or exclude from any meeting any person who has been guilty of improper conduct at the meeting.
 For greater certainty, this may be done at the sole discretion of the Chair or Presiding Officer, as the case may be, and without the necessity of a complaint or conducting an inquiry before an expulsion or exclusion from a meeting.
 The rationale for this provision is that a Chair or Presiding Officer must have the ability to control a meeting.
-Any Trustee who does not abide by a reasonable expulsion or exclusion from a meeting is deemed to have breached this Code. - 4.3 Any trustee who does not abide by a reasonable expulsion or exclusion from a meeting shall be deemed to have breached this Code. - 4.4 The Chair of the Board or Presiding Officer of any meeting of the Board or committee of the Board shall exercise his/her powers in a fair and impartial manner having due regard for every trustee's opinion or views. - 4.5 The Chair of the Board or Presiding Officer shall follow the Board's By-Laws and Standing Rules.
+Any Trustee who does not abide by a reasonable expulsion or exclusion from a meeting is deemed to have breached this Code. - 4.5 Any trustee who does not abide by a reasonable expulsion or exclusion from a meeting shall be deemed to have breached this Code. - 4.6 The Chair of the Board or Presiding Officer of any meeting of the Board or committee of the Board shall exercise his/her powers in a fair and impartial manner having due regard for every trustee's opinion or views. - 4.7 The Chair of the Board or Presiding Officer shall follow the Board's By-Laws and Standing Rules.
 A breach of a rule of order should be dealt with at the meeting in question by a Trustee rising to a point of order or appealing a ruling of the Chair in accordance with any applicable rule of order.
-Once such a motion is dealt with by the Board of Trustees, all Trustees shall abide by that decision and no further action shall be undertaken pursuant to the enforcement of the Code of Conduct, except for persistent improper use of the applicable rules of order by the Chair or Presiding Officer. - 4.6 Persistent improper use of the rules of order by the Chair or Presiding Officer is deemed to be a breach of this Code.
+Once such a motion is dealt with by the Board of Trustees, all Trustees shall abide by that decision and no further action shall be undertaken pursuant to the enforcement of the Code of Conduct, except for persistent improper use of the applicable rules of order by the Chair or Presiding Officer. - 4.8 Persistent improper use of the rules of order by the Chair or Presiding Officer is deemed to be a breach of this Code. - 4.9 A Board member who believes that another Board member's behavior has been egregious, shall raise his or her concern with that Board member. - 4.10 Where a conflict arises between Board members, opportunities for resolution should be sought, or may be presented, by the parties to the conflict in order to resolve the matter.